-- Nuclear Generation: A number of the ARP Participants own capacity in Progress Energy Florida's Crystal River Unit 3.
+Nuclear Generation: A number of the ARP Participants have ownership interests in Progress Energy Florida's Crystal River Unit 3 (CR3).
 Likewise, a number of ARP Participants participate in FMPA's St. Lucie Project, and are entitled to capacity and energy shares from St. Lucie Unit No. 2.
 Capacity from these two nuclear units is classified as "Excluded Power Supply Resources" in the All-Requirements Power Supply Project Contract between FMPA and the ARP Participants.
 As such, the ARP Participants pay their own costs associated with their ownership and/or entitlement in the nuclear units and individually receive the benefits of the capacity and energy from these units.
 The ARP provides the balance of capacity and energy requirements for these ARP Participants.
+As Excluded Power Supply Resources, ARP Participants' ownership shares or entitlements in the nuclear units are considered in the capacity planning for the ARP.
+On February 20th, 2013 Duke Energy (owner of Progress Energy Florida) certified to the NRC that it had permanently ceased operation and removed all fuel from the reactor vessel CR3, so no nuclear capacity is being attributed to CR3 as of January 1, 2013.
+However owners in CR3 will continue to receive a certain amount of replacement energy in 2013, per an agreement on an energy only basis.

-As Excluded Power Supply Resources, ARP Participants' ownership shares or entitlements in the nuclear units are considered in the capacity planning for the ARP. - 2) ARP Owned Generation: This category includes generation that is wholly owned and operated by FMPA as agent for the ARP, specifically, Treasure Coast Energy Center, Stock Island Generating Facility, and Cane Island Unit 4.
-This category also includes ownership shares that the ARP acquired in OUC's Stanton Units 1 and 2, OUC's Indian River Power Plant Units A through D, KUA's Cane Island Units 1-3 and Southern Company's Stanton Unit A. Lastly, this category includes generation entitlements assigned to the ARP by ARP Participants via their participation in other FMPA Power Supply Projects. - 3) Participant Owned Generation: Capacity included in this category is generation wholly owned by the ARP Participants.
-The ARP purchases this capacity through Capacity and Energy Sales Agreements between FMPA and the ARP Participants, and then commits and economically dispatches this generation to meet the total requirements of the ARP. - Power Purchases: This category includes power purchases between FMPA, as agent for the ARP, and third-parties.
-Purchased power generation used to serve the ARP as of December 31, 2011 includes capacity and energy purchased from FPL and Southern Company.
+- 2) ARP Owned Generation: This category includes generation that is wholly owned and operated by FMPA as agent for the ARP, specifically, Treasure Coast Energy Center, Stock Island Generating Facility, and Cane Island Unit 4.
+This category also includes ownership shares that the ARP acquired in OUC's Stanton Units 1 and 2 (separate from the Stanton and Stanton II Projects), OUC's Indian River Power Plant Units A through D, KUA's Cane Island Units 1-3 and Southern Company's Stanton Unit A. Lastly, this category includes generation entitlements assigned to the ARP by ARP Participants via their participation in other FMPA Power Supply Projects. - 3) Participant Owned Generation: Capacity included in this category is generation wholly owned by the ARP Participants.
+The ARP purchases this capacity through Capacity and Energy Sales Agreements between FMPA and the ARP Participants, and then commits and economically dispatches this generation to meet the total requirements of the ARP. - 4) Power Purchases: This category includes power purchases between FMPA, as agent for the ARP, and third-parties.
+Purchased power generation used to serve the ARP as of December 31, 2012 includes capacity and energy purchased from Southern Company and FPL.
+The FPL contract expires on June 1, 2013.

-Information regarding existing ARP generation resources as of December 31, 2011, can be found in Schedule 1 at the end of this section.
+Information regarding existing ARP generation resources as of December 31, 2012, can be found in Schedule 1 at the end of this section.